is-leeroy-jenkins/Baby/README.md

 ## Code

-- BudgetBrowser uses CefSharp 106 and is built on NET 6
+- Baby uses CefSharp 106 and is built on NET 6
-- BudgetBrowser supports AnyCPU as well as x86/x64 specific builds
+- Baby supports AnyCPU as well as x86/x64 specific builds
 - `WebBrowser.cs` - main web browser UI and related functionality
-- `Handlers` - various handlers that we have registered with CefSharp that enable deeper integration between us and CefSharp
+- `Callbacks` - various handlers that we have registered with CefSharp that enable deeper integration between us and CefSharp
 - `Serializers` - fast JSON serializer/deserializer
 - `bin` - Binaries are included in the `bin` folder due to the complex CefSharp setup required.
 Don't empty this folder.
 - `bin/storage` - HTML and JS required for downloads manager and custom error pages